-Town of Millington Treated Water Quality Report 2018
+Town of Millington Treated Water Quality Report 2019

-Contaminant Highest Level Allowed (EPA's MCL) Highest Level Detected Ideal Goal (EPA's MCLG) Regulated at the Treatment Plant Barium (2016 Testing) 2000 ppb 29.8 ppb 2000 ppb Source: Water Additive used to control microbes (Range 28.1 ppb - 29.8 ppb) Regulated in the Distribution System MCL Highest Level MCLG Chlorine 4 ppm 1.07 ppm 4 ppm (Range 0.62 ppm - 1.44 ppm n) Source: By-product of drinking water chlorination Average of results Haloacetic Acids (HAA5) (2018 Testing) 60 ppb 6.1 ppb n/a Source: By-product of drinking water chlorination Total Trihalomethanes (TTHM) (2018 Testing) 80 ppb 3.5 ppb n/a Source: By-product of drinking water chlorination Regulated in the Distribution System Action Level 90th percentile Ideal Goal Copper (2017 Testing) 1300 ppb 346 ppb 1300 ppb Source: Corrosion of household plumbing fixtures and systems Lead (2017 Testing) 15 ppb 1.3 ppb 0 ppb Source: Corrosion of household plumbing fixtures and systems
+Contaminant Highest Level Allowed (EPA's MCL) Highest Level Detected Ideal Goal (EPA's MCLG) Regulated at the Treatment Plant Barium (2019 Testing) 2000 ppb 48 ppb 2000 ppb Source: Water Additive used to control microbes (Range 40 ppb - 48 ppb) Regulated in the Distribution System MCL Highest Level MCLG Chlorine 4 ppm 1.05 ppm 4 ppm (Range 0.76 ppm - 1.44 ppm 1) Source: By-product of drinking water chlorination Average of results Haloacetic Acids (HAA5) (2019 Testing) 60 ppb 1.5 ppb n/a Source: By-product of drinking water chlorination Total Trihalomethanes (TTHM) (2019 Testing) 80 ppb 5.2 ppb n/a Source: By-product of drinking water chlorination Regulated in the Distribution System Action Level 90th percentile Ideal Goal Copper (2017 Testing) 1300 ppb 346 ppb 1300 ppb Source: Corrosion of household plumbing fixtures and systems Lead (2017 Testing) 15 ppb 1.3 ppb 0 ppb Source: Corrosion of household plumbing fixtures and systems Highest number of positive results in Ideal Goal Regulated in the Distribution System MCL any month Total Coliform 1 3 0 Source: Naturally present in the environment MCL was not exceeded in 2019 - While not a violation, an investigation found the cause to be a result of water line work completed in the system.

-The table above lists all the drinking water contaminants that were detected during the 2018 calendar year.
+The table above lists all the drinking water contaminants that were detected during the 2019 calendar year.
 The presence of these compounds in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in the table is from testing done January 1 - December 31, 2018.
+Unless otherwise noted, the data presented in the table is from testing done January 1 - December 31, 2019.
 The State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.